NirmalSankalana/fast-api/README.md

 Used in creating a "bridge" between object-oriented programs and, in most cases, relational databases. `SQLAlchemy` is an ORM.

+### `SessionLocal` class
+Each instance of the `SessionLocal` class will be a database session.
+The class itself is not a database session yet.

 ![traditional_vs_orm](./img/traditional_vs_orm.png)

 ### What ORMs can do